Tracking Passengers and Baggage Items Using Multiple Overhead Cameras at Security Checkpoints: Proposed Model

-Each call to the mean-shift algorithm (line 12 in Alg. \ref{alg:detection}) thus produces a set of clusters \nomenclature{$O^\mathcal{C}(t)$}{Set of clusters from mean-shift algorithm for each class $\mathcal{C}$} $O^\mathcal{C}(t)$ such that each element of $O^\mathcal{C}(t)$ is a set of detections assigned to the same target.
+where $\bar{b}^{\mathcal{C}}_j$ is the sample mean of $b^{\mathcal{C}}_j$ and $\text{diag} \left(\cdot \right)$ is the diagonal of the covariance matrix.
+The correlations among the elements of $b_j$ are negligible and can be safely ignored.
+Each call to the mean-shift algorithm (line 4 in Alg. \ref{alg:clusterregression}) produces a set of clusters \nomenclature{$O^\mathcal{C}(t)$}{Set of clusters from mean-shift algorithm for each class $\mathcal{C}$ whose elements are sets of detections assigned to the same target} $O^\mathcal{C}(t)$ whose elements are sets of detections assigned to the same target.
 We consider the detections of passengers and baggage items separately.
-Hence, two separate invocations of the mean-shift procedure are required to produce the sets $O^p(t)$ and $O^b(t)$.
-To remove false positive detections, we discard clusters with low total probability scores.
-The normalized probability score \nomenclature{$\bar{\eta}_Q$}{normalized probability score of each cluster $Q\in O^{\mathcal{C}}(t)$} $\bar{\eta}_Q$ of cluster $Q\in O^{\mathcal{C}}(t)$ is defined as the ratio between the total score of the detections within that cluster and the number of rotation angles considered in the augmentation process, i.e.,
+Hence, two separate invocations of the mean-shift procedure are required to produce the sets \nomenclature{$O^{pax}(t)$}{separate set of passengers} $O^{pax}(t)$ and \nomenclature{$O^{bag}(t)$}{separate set of baggage} $O^{bag}(t)$.
+The confidence score \nomenclature{$\bar{\eta}_Q$}{Confidence score of cluster $Q\in O^{\mathcal{C}}(t)$} $\bar{\eta}_Q$ of cluster $Q\in O^{\mathcal{C}}(t)$ is defined as the ratio between the total score of detections within that cluster and the number of rotation angles considered in the augmentation process, i.e.,

-where $s_i$ is the confidence score of detection $d_i$.
-Lines 14 and 15 of Alg. \ref{alg:detection} compute the cluster confidence scores and discard clusters with scores lower than a threshold $\lambda$.
+Lines 6-10 of Alg. \ref{alg:clusterregression} show that we discard clusters with scores lower than a threshold $\lambda$ to remove false positive detections.

-As Fig. \ref{fig:det_model_describe} illustrates, our detections consist of axis-aligned bounding boxes.
-As a result, even if they are generated using the remapped segmentation masks, their sizes and corresponding center-points may vary at different orientation angles.
-Hence, rather than considering the average detection value within a cluster as the resulting detection, we select the mode of the cluster (i.e., the detection with the highest score) as the representative detection for that cluster.
-Lines 16 and 17 of Alg. \ref{alg:detection} identify these detections for each of the clusters that satisfy the score threshold and include them in the resulting detection set $D^\mathcal{C}(t)$.